Instead of changing what you write, give Google a structured-data layer to read.

 Washington Policy Center logo

 Just before Washington state’s budget battle heated up, Washington Policy Center connected their custom CMS to the TopicalBoost API.
-The result: 134% traffic growth in 90 days, including a 1,100% increase in Google Discover traffic.
+They went from near-zero Google Discover traffic to over 22,500 Discover clicks in the first 90 days—including a 9,714-click single-day high on a property-tax article eleven days after launch.

 Reason Magazine logo